robertavaltorta/robertavaltorta.github.io/content/projects/biologization/index.md

 Currently, we are deepening our understanding of biologization by studying its manifestation toward the **homeless population**.
 Additionally, we are expanding the research to include the phenomenon of "**self-biologization**," which is the internalization of biological dehumanization.
 In doing this, we are employing innovative methods such as **360-degree videos** and **virtual reality headsets**, allowing participants to engage with immersive scenarios that provide unique insights into these processes.

-By identifying the mechanisms underlying biologization, these findings can inform **anti-discrimination campaigns** and **training programs** for professionals working in social services and education.
-Moreover, our use of immersive technologies opens new pathways for developing **empathy-based interventions** that can reduce dehumanizing perceptions and promote social reintegration of marginalized groups.
+By identifying the mechanisms underlying biologization, our findings can inform **anti-discrimination campaigns** and **training programs** for professionals working in social services and education.
+Moreover, the use of immersive technologies opens new pathways for developing **empathy-based interventions** that can reduce dehumanizing perceptions and promote social reintegration of marginalized groups.

 ------------------------------------------------------------------------